-If your agency has multiple grants you must report data for each program separately.
+If your agency has multiple grants, you must report data for each grant separately.
 Please be sure that whichever data collection method you use is accurately tracking the clients you serve with each grant fund separately.

 VOCA subrecipients may utilize the VOCA tracking spreadsheet available at: https://icdv.idaho.gov/grantees/forms-and-reporting/.
 The exception to utilizing this form is if subrecipients already utilize an electronic tracking system programmed to capture VOCA required data.
 Subrecipients must inform the Research Analyst of the electronic tracking system they are using.
-VOCA data is submitted quarterly within the grant management software.